 Applicants will also need to take a written assessment.
 The assessment for PBS is a pre-interview assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you (for most applicants this will be your school or college).
 Registration for the pre-interview assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 15 October 2018.
 The pre-interview assessments this year will take place on 2 November 2018.
-More information about registering for the assessment can be found here.
+Find out more about registering for the assessment.

 The admissions assessment for PBS will last for two hours and consist of two sections.
 Section 1 is multiple choice and consists of three parts, of which applicants complete two: Part A (Thinking Skills Analysis; compulsory), and either Part B (maths/science) or Part C (reading comprehension).
 Section 2 consists of a choice of essay/text response questions, of which the candidate chooses one.
-More details of the assessment, including some sample questions, can be found here.
+More details of the assessment, including some sample questions.

 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.